robert-vo/class-browser-api/endpoints/DEPARTMENT.md

 **JSON Response**

-The following JSON response has been shortened.
+The following JSON response has been shortened for readability.

 ```
 {